itinerantfoodie/itinerantfoodie.github.io/_drafts/have-bitcoin-will-travel.md

 ## Thailand
 So far I haven’t explored it that much, but I do know that bitcoin thailand lets you top up your phone using bitcoin.
 There are also several businesses scattered around.

+In Chiang Mai (even though I haven't been to these businesses),  I messaged these two businesses which were listed on coinmap to confirm:

+* [Masumi Spa](https://foursquare.com/v/masumi-spa/52b90d66498ea00fe5d79256) ([Facebook](https://www.facebook.com/masumispachiangmai/)).
+Thai Massage!
+I need to try this sometime
+* [My Place Lounge](https://foursquare.com/v/my-place-lounge/4dc19a111838710f4381ba5b).
+Cocktail bar and also serves food ([Facebook](https://www.facebook.com/MyPlaceLoungeChiangMai))

+I'll be exploring other parts of the country soon.
+Namely Bangkok (which has a few places).
+But also there's a [beer garden which takes bitcoin](https://foursquare.com/v/pattaya-beer-garden/4b7685eff964a52047502ee3).

 ## Cambodia
 There's a coworking and coliving space in Siem Reap called AngorHub which takes Bitcoin.
 Also there's some places in Phenom Penh which take it too.